 In 2002 the Barre Town Police Department decided to bring back their K9 Unit after several years without a police canine.
-Sgt.
-Dodge was chosen as the Handler, and his partner, K9 Tinzer joined the police department shortly after.
+Chief Dodge (Sergeant Dodge at that time), was chosen as the Handler, and his partner, K9 Tinzer joined the police department shortly after.
 They attended the Basic patrol School at the Vermont Police Academy in the fall of 2003.
-During their training Sgt.
-Dodge and Tinzer were trained in tracking, building searches (for criminals), evidence recovery, handler protection and obedience.
+During their training Chief Dodge and Tinzer were trained in tracking, building searches (for criminals), evidence recovery, handler protection and obedience.
 In addition they were trained in advanced tracking and helicopter deployment.
 During Tinzer’s career he was called upon to assist in over 300 cases where there was a missing person or a criminal had fled from police.
 His very first call was a 2 mile track of a burglary suspect which resulted in the arrest of the suspect.
 Unfortunately, Tinzer passed away in 2012 from medical problems.

-In May of 2014 Sgt.
-Dodge and Huey challenged the Patrol Certification at the Vermont Police Academy and became certified as a Patrol Team.
-Huey is trained to help locate missing persons or criminals, search buildings for criminals hiding inside, locate evidence of a crime, and protect Sgt.
-Dodge when necessary.
+In May of 2014 Chief Dodge and Huey challenged the Patrol Certification at the Vermont Police Academy and became certified as a Patrol Team.
+Huey is trained to help locate missing persons or criminals, search buildings for criminals hiding inside, locate evidence of a crime, and protect Chief Dodge when necessary.

-Feel free to contact Sgt.
-Dodge at the police department if you would a like a demonstration for your organization, or just stop by to say hello.
+Feel free to contact Chief Dodge at the police department if you would a like a demonstration for your organization, or just stop by to say hello.